Nationwide Mortgage & Realty, LLC

 • A sale of an item can be used for the down payment of a home as long as it is sourced and verified.

 These types of account can also be used for reserves when required.
 In some cases, borrowers are required to have reserves, which one month of reserve is equal to the monthly housing payment.
-A monthly housing mortgage payment consists of principal, interest, taxes, home owners insurance, mortgage insurance, and home owner’s association dues (PITIA).
+A monthly housing mortgage payment consists of:

 Gift Funds for Down Payments and Closing Costs

-A gift can be given from a relative or family member of up to 100% towards a home purchase, but in some cases there can be a minimum borrower contribution.
-The required documentation include proof that funds are either in the donor’s account or have been transferred, a gift letter to certify that it is a gift and no repayment is required, and proof of deposit.
+A gift can be given from a relative, family member, or other acceptable donors of up to 100% towards a home purchase, but in some cases there can be a minimum borrower contribution.
+The required documentation include:

 Previous Post